nazoadiego/tiny-habits/README.md

 You can navigate both with arrows and the hjkl keys.
 To mark a habit entry, you can do so by focusing on the entry and pressing enter.

+To mark an entry with an specific status these are the shortcuts:
+- Completed - 1
+- Failed - 2
+- Skip - 3
+- Not started - 4

 ## Options

     ```habits